Strání: Sights

 The Church of the Exaltation of the Holy Cross is in the centre of Strání.
 The original parish church was first commissioned by Prince Wenceslaus von Liechtenstein in 1749. and was built with material taken from the ruins of a fortress.
 The church was damaged by a fire in 1893 and demolished in 1908.
 In 1909–1911, a new church was built in the Neo-Gothic style.

 Štrbákovec is a 19th-century house that is a valuable example of folk architecture.
 Today it is used for cultural purposes.

 Zámeček is a two-story château with vaulted ceilings.
 It is a former manor house first documented in 1592 and later a hunting château.
 In the 18th century, it was an administrative building of the Liechtensteins.
 In 2010, it was repaired and the building today serves as a hotel with a restaurant owned by the municipality.

 Cultural references

 In Leoš Janáček's opera The Cunning Little Vixen, the priest moves to Strání, expressing the hope that life will be better there.
-It is one of the only two place names mentioned in the opera (the other being Brno).